ONSdigital/eq-translations/README.md

 ## Python Package Usage

 `eq_translations` is packaged as a python package, though it is not currently published on pypi.

-To install, replace `BRANCHNAME` with an appropriate tag or branch (or master) and run#:
+To install, replace `BRANCHNAME` with an appropriate tag or branch and run:

 ```
 pipenv install -e git+https://github.com/ONSDigital/eq-translations.git@BRANCHNAME#egg=eq_translations